sdiehl28/baseball-analytics/README.md

 ### Data Wrangling

 Custom parsing of dates and times will be performed.
-The cwgame output will be made tidy.
+The cwgame output will be restructured.

 Data will be cleaned so that "primary keys" are unique.
 Extremely few records require modification, but as most data processing relies on having a set of fields which uniquely identify a record, this cleaning is required.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
-Likewise, for integer fields with missing values, the new Pandas Int64 (and its relatives) can be used instead of requiring a float datatype.
+Likewise, for integer fields with missing values, the new Pandas Int64 (and similar) can be used instead of requiring a float datatype.

 Datatype optimizations per column are persisted to disk for each corresponding csv file with the suffix `_types.csv`.
 The Python functions **from_csv_with_types()** and **to_csv_with_types()** have been written to  allow persistence of data to csv files without losing data type information.